atntaltd/whatsapp-api-tutorial/readme.md

 - The API will replying with the groups info
 - Use the ID to send a message

+### Downloading media

+I add an example to downloading the message media if exists.
+Please check it in `on message` event!

+We use `mime-types` package to get the file extension by it's mimetype, so we can download all of the type of media message.

+And we decided (for this example) to use time as the filename, because the media filename is not certain exists.

 ## Support Me

 You can make a support for this work by <a href="https://karyakarsa.com/ngekoding/">Karya Karsa</a>.
 Thanks